CFP: The importance of creditor-debtor relationships for making sense of current challenges to liberal/capitalist democracies

 Considering the “post-truth politics hypothesis”, how do creditor-debtor relationships shape the understanding of truth in public discourses?

 Papers should be no longer than 20 minutes to leave ample time for discussion.
 The workshop will run approximately from 10 am to 5 pm and will take place at UEA.
-Please submit short abstracts of no more than 500 words to Janosch Prinz at email@example.com until 28 February 2017.
+Sandwich lunch and refreshments provided.
+Please submit short abstracts of no more than 500 words to Janosch Prinz at email@example.com until 6 March 2017.